gregdil/windows-installer/README.md

 ## Debugging this package

-You can get debug messages from this package by running with the environment variable `DEBUG=electron-windows-installer:main` e.g.
+You can get debug messages from this package by running with the environment variable `DEBUG=muon-winstaller:main` e.g.

 ```
-DEBUG=electron-windows-installer:main node tasks/electron-winstaller.js
+DEBUG=muon-winstaller:main node tasks/muon-winstaller.js
 ```